encode/httpx/docs/async.md

 ## API Differences

-If you're using streaming responses then there are a few bits of API that use async methods.
+If you're using an async client then there are a few bits of API that use async methods.

 ### Making requests